sagemathinc/cocalc-kubernetes/README.md

 ## Discussion

-cocalc-kubernetes is an open source (but AGPL) version of CoCalc that can be run on an existing generic Kubernetes cluster.
+cocalc-kubernetes is an open version of CoCalc that can be run on an existing generic Kubernetes cluster.

 It is as similar as possible to [cocalc-docker](https://github.com/sagemathinc/cocalc-docker), with the following changes:
   1. It runs in a Kubernetes cluster rather than a plain Docker install, and